phuse-org/rdf.cdisc.org/README.md

 -- File Formats --

 The terminology and schema files are written in RDF/XML since this is the format the NCI currently uses.
+The files in this distribution are provided with both the .owl and .rdf file extensions due to requirements of some ontology editors.
 The CDISC standards in RDF are written in Turtle, which is a more popular format.
 In the future we would like to provide a distribution for both formats.

 -- Meta Model Schema --

-The following changes to the Meta Model Schema will need to be coordinated with the NCI who currently uses this schema to publish the CDISC controlled terminology.
+The following changes to the Meta Model Schema imply differences to the schema used by the NCI to publish the CDISC controlled terminology.
+It is expected that these differences will be aligned in the future.

 The use of mms:broader has been replaced by the new mms:dataElement object property, which relates a Data Element Context to its Data Element.
 The Meta Model Schema still contains the mms:broader object property, but it is expected to be removed at a later date.

-The range of mms:dataElementType has been changed from xsd:QName to xsd:anySimpleType to avoid warnings from ontology editors.
-This is currently the only difference with the NCI version, and it is expected that the NCI version will be updated at a later time.
+The range of mms:dataElementType has been changed from xsd:QName to xsd:string to avoid warnings from ontology editors.

-The following classes have been added to the CDISC Schema and are expected to move into the Meta Model Schema at a later date.
-For any standard importing the CDISC Schema, nothing will change once these classes are moved since they already use the correct namespace prefix.
+The following classes have been moved from the CDISC Schema to the Meta Model Schema.
+This change is backward compatible for any standard importing the CDISC Schema.

   - mms:DataCollectionForm
   - mms:Domain